idarkboy/FindBugClub/README.md

 # BugBountyDorks

-* basic to advance
+# basic to advance
-*

 * This will help newbies and beginner to build their confidence before going on big platform.
-*
 * This will help you to find private bug bounty programs across the globe.

+# There Is it:

 inurl:php?=id1